damianhakert/damianhakert.github.io/source/posts/2016-07-21-the-logic-of-gitlab-ci.html.md

   stage: test
 ```

-Jobs named "build:gz" and "build:tar" are running in parallel as parts of stage "build".
+Jobs named "pack:gz" and "pack:tar" are running in parallel as parts of stage "pack".

 ## Summary